dvallin/spacegun/docs/tutorial.md

             └── nginx-deployment.yml
 ```

 Spacegun created a representation of the `minikube` cluster.
-If you edit the `nginx-deployement.yml` file (for example you could set `spec.replicas: 2`), spacegun will change the deployment if you run `spacegun apply`.
+If you edit the `nginx-deployement.yml` file (for example you could set `spec.replicas: 2`), Spacegun will change the deployment if you run `spacegun apply`.
 So adding environment variables and changiing the replication factor is actually pretty straight-forward.

 Now let us create a Pipeline that will keep the docker registry in sync with your kubernetes cluster.
 To do so we create a file `pipelines/deployment1.yml` relative to your configuration file.